rolandstarke/node-cache-manager-fs-hash/README.md

 ## How it works

-The filename is determined by the md5 hash of the `key`.
-(The `key` is also saved in the file to detect hash collisions.
-In this case it will just return a cache miss).
-Writing is performed with .lock files so that multiple instances of the library (e.g. using the cluster module) do not interfere with one another.
+The library saves each cached item as a separate file under the specified directory.
+Writes use a `.lock` file to ensure that multiple instances accessing the same cache file do not interfere with each other.

 ## Tests